aontor22/Food-Ordering-system/README.md

 # Food-Ordering-system
-A simple design with JAVA
+A simple design with React